Fibonaccigirly/New-Classrooms/README.md

   - Empty email:
     - Assumption: The Email field is assumed to be a required field, and an empty email is considered an invalid input.
   - Long email:
-    - Assumption: The application is assumed to handle emails up to the specified maximum character limit, and exceeding this limit may result in an error or truncation.
+    - Assumption: The application is assumed to handle emails up to the specified maximum character limit, and exceeding this limit should fail gracefully.

 2. Phone: